dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 :::moniker range=">= aspnetcore-6.0 < aspnetcore-8.0"

-In the `App` component, wrap the `Router` component with the `Error` component.
+In the `App` component, wrap the <xref:Microsoft.AspNetCore.Components.Routing.Router> component with the `Error` component.
 This permits the `Error` component to cascade down to any component of the app where the `Error` component is received as a [`CascadingParameter`](xref:blazor/components/cascading-values-and-parameters#cascadingparameter-attribute).

 In `App.razor`: